 When evaluating wine, you first look at its color and appearance.
-For example, dry white wine is yellowish in color, and changes into a deeper gold hue as it ages – echoing richer and more complex wine compared to the younger version.
+For example, dry white wine is yellowish in color and changes into a deeper gold hue as it ages – echoing richer and more complex wine compared to the younger version.
 On the other hand, young red wine is rich in color – from berry red to purple.
 As it matures, it gets lighter, going far from the bright red, to a brownish tinge.

 In wine evaluation, your sense of smell is just as vital as your sense of taste.
 For a full appreciation of your wine’s aroma and bouquet, fill your glass to about a third of its capacity.
-Ideally, the top of your glass is curved inwards to guide the wine’s scent towards a concentrated area.
+Ideally, the top of your glass is curved inwards to guide the wine’s scent toward a concentrated area.
 A gentle swirl will mix air with the wine, which encourages your wine’s aroma to materialize.
 When describing the aroma, there are only two things to remember: the intensity of your wine’s aroma and what it reminded you of.

 After looking and sniffing, at last, it’s time to savor wine tasting.
 Take a small sip and try sucking on the wine as if you are pulling it out of a straw.
 This will aerate the liquid and mix it throughout your mouth.
 You will generally experience a wide array of flavors from fruit, herb, flower, and mineral to barrel, among others.
-Your taste buds will also help you discover whether the wine is balanced (the flavors are in good proportions), harmonious (the flavors are seamlessly combined), complex, evolved and complete (balanced, harmonious, complex, evolved and with a lasting and pleasing finish).
+Your taste buds will also help you discover whether the wine is balanced (the flavors are in good proportions), harmonious (the flavors are seamlessly combined), complex, evolved, and complete (balanced, harmonious, complex, evolved, and with a lasting and pleasing finish).
 Some people even look at their watches to know how long the taste lasts in their palates after swallowing the wine, which is actually an indicator of the wine’s quality.